sseraj/exawind-benchmarks/nalu-wind/2D_airfoil_Transition/NLF1-0416/README.md

 1) Local turbulence intensity with the sustaining terms (green line): same way as the OVERFLOW and FUN3D simulations
 2) Constant turbulence intensity without the sustaining terms (red line)

 The grid sensitivitiy results are presented for the lift and drag coefficient.
-In the above figure, the x axis, h, is the 1/sqrt(total number of nodes), meaning smaller values correspond to finer grids.
+In the above figure, the x axis, h, is defined as $h=1/\sqrt{N}$ where $N$ is total number of nodes, meaning smaller values correspond to finer grids.
 With the Option 1, Nalu-Wind results show similar trends to the FUN3D results.
 It is also seen that to achieve  the grid-converged trends, at least the third finest mesh resolution, ("Fine") is required.
 Overall, both Nalu-Wind and FUN3D show more mesh-dependence than OVERFLOW.
 This is attributed to the numerical shcemes of the unstructred flow solvers, which have lower order of accuracy in space compared to structured flow solvers.

 There are two ways for the Option 1: specifying k and $\omega$ accounting for the decay from the far-field to the leading edge or using the sustaning terms.
 In the current work, due to a very large size of the outer boundary from the far-field to the wall (1,000 chord lengths), the sustaning terms are applied, which is the same way as the OVERFLOW and FUN3D simulations.
 In a Nalu-Wind input, the sustaning terms, sdr_amb and tke_amb, can be specified as below